 The A&E department is where those with serious injuries or illnesses that require an immediate response go.
 Examples of this are: broken bones, unconsciousness, convulsions, breathing difficulties and cardiac arrests.
 The Paediatric A&E department is specifically for children and young people aged 0-16 years old.
 It is usually a very busy department and is open 24 hours a day/365 days a year.

 This is also where nurses make clinical decisions about their patients and prioritise their needs depending on the severity of their condition.
 For example, a child who comes in and cannot breathe properly would usually be seen before a child with a broken finger.
-In some hospitals this is done using the 'Manchester triage system' which involves five categories:
+In some hospitals this is done using the Manchester triage system which involves five categories:

-If a patient comes in an ambulance, they usually tend to go into 'Resus' if they are severe enough.
-The 'Resus' of A&E is a separate area in the department usually used for those admitted by ambulance who are seriously ill or injured and need immediate medical care.
+If a patient comes in an ambulance, they usually tend to go into Resus if they are severe enough.
+The Resus of A&E is a separate area in the department, usually used for those admitted by ambulance who are seriously ill or injured and need immediate medical care.

-The shift would start at 7.30pm; this is where we would 'handover' and find out about the children and young people currently in A&E. The day staff would then leave and we would take over the care of the current patients.
-This would include asking doctors to assess/review patients, asking specialists to come and see patients, performing nursing care I.E. putting casts on broken limbs, taking bloods and completing urine samples.
+The shift would start at 7.30pm; this is where we would handover and find out about the children and young people currently in A&E. The day staff would then leave and we would take over the care of the current patients.
+This would include asking doctors to assess/review patients, asking specialists to come and see patients, and performing nursing care such as putting casts on broken limbs, taking bloods and completing urine samples.

-Another pressure is that we would have a maximum of four hours to move a patient on in their care; whether this was to the ward or discharging them and this is for all patients regardless of their condition.
+Another pressure is that we would have a maximum of four hours to move a patient on in their care, whether this was to the ward or discharging them.
+This is for all patients regardless of their condition.
 This put a lot of pressure on the nurses and when it was busy this was incredibly difficult to do, which meant that they had to work both competently and quickly.

 I learnt a lot from my placement in Accident and Emergency:

 Overall I have really enjoyed my A&E placement and I cannot wait to come back for my sign-off placement.